ericharm/beekeeper_js/readme.md

 Classes to convert input into commands which can control scene nodes or other parts of the application.

 ### lib/
-Bedrock of the framework that is unlikely to need much change, though the initial game state must be set at the top of application.js.
+Bedrock of the framework that is unlikely to need much change.

 ### models/
 In-game objects and classes to support them.